-The total area of the construction site is estimated to be 55.00 acres (including on-site or off-site stockpiling of soils or storage of materials).
+The total area of the construction sites is 7.94 acres (including on-site or off-site stockpiling of soils or storage of materials).
+This area includes all right-of-way of Plainfield Road from Manor Drive to Keokuk Road, as well as work performed within or around Flagg Creek as part of this contract.

-The total project area of the site that it is estimated to be disturbed by excavation, grading, or other earth disturbing activities is 50.30 acres.
+The total project area of the site that it is estimated to be disturbed by excavation, grading, or other earth disturbing activities is 5.94 acres.